Ellon-M/group-capstone/README.md

 In order to run this project you need:

-NodeJS installed.
+-NodeJS installed.
-Git installed.
+-Git installed.
-A web browser of choice.
+-A web browser of choice.

 ### Setup